developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 When background polling to detect device rooting is performed, the Threat Management System always scans certain key folders considered common or likely locations where changes might occur that could signal that the device has been rooted.
 In some cases, rooting might occur through changes made to other folders.

-- If the value ***Off*** is chosen, the Threat Management System scans only the default folders.
+-***Off***- the Threat Management System scans only the default folders.

-- If the value ***On*** is chosen, the Threat Management System scans the default folders plus additional folders.
+-***On***- the Threat Management System scans the default folders plus additional folders.
 The additional Managed Configuration **Threat Management - Periodic Scan Additional Folders List** also MUST be specified to identify the list of additional folders to be scanned.
-- If the value ***Off*** is chosen, the Threat Management System scans only the default folders.
+-***Off***- the Threat Management System scans only the default folders.

 ### Periodic Scan Additional Folders List
 Used to configure a list of additional folders polled when the value ***On*** is chosen for the Managed Configuration **Threat Management - Periodic Scan** and the value ***On*** is chosen for the Managed Configuration **Threat Management - Periodic Scan Additional Folders**.